 Gravity hot water recirculating loops that do not require a pump can sometimes be installed after a house is built.
-They will only work when the water heater is below the water supply lines.
+They will only work when the water heater is below the water supply lines in a basement or crawl space.
 This system requires that the hot water line return back to the heater after it services the farthest fixture.
-The return line connects to the bottom of the water heater at the drain valve.
-Natural convection drives the system.
-Energy loss is a minimum if you insulate the entire hot water loop except for the last 15 feet of pipe as it re-enters the water heater.

 How Much of the Piping Needs to be Insulated?

 The entire hot water pipe, plus the return piping must be well insulated for the loop to work.
 The last 15 feet of the return line must not have insulation on it for the convection to happen.